-Illinois American Water has an exceptional track record in providing safe drinking water.
-Stateof-the-art technology, as well as the expertise and experience of our team of employees, are used to treat and deliver more than 109 million gallons of drinking water every day across Illinois.
+Illinois American Water has an exceptional track record in providing safe, clean and reliable drinking water.
+We utilize state-of-the-art technology and rely on the expertise and experience of our highly-qualified, professional team of employees to treat and deliver water to more than 1.3 million residents across the state.